ml4biodiversity/garden-recorder/README.md

 # garden-recorder
-Java application and callable library for slicing live/long audio data, with a trifgger system, to a database of metdata and audio fragments.
+Java application and callable library for slicing live/long audio data, with a 3-trigger system, to a database of metadata and audio fragments.